mbarriola96/Cinema_success_insights/README.md

 ## Sources

-The dataset is comprised in a zippedData folder that contains datasets from:
+The dataset is comprised in a data folder that contains datasets from:
 - Box Office Mojo
 - IMDB
 - Rotten Tomatoes